centreon/centreon-documentation/versioned_docs/version-20.10/reporting/widgets.md

 -   Select the group: Specify host group for displaying statistics.
 -   Type the name of host categories to filter on: Indicate one or more host categories.
-Separate multiple entries by a comma \",\".
+Separate multiple entries by a comma.
 -   Type the name of the reporting period you want to use (has to be calculated by Centreon BI): Make sure the reporting period is preconfigured in MBI.